kukuu/AGILITY/README.md

 # Containerisation

 Source code of any  program cannot fully describe the function of that program without the context it will be compiled and run in.
 Most unexpected behaviour during deployment comes from build environments being different than expected.
 To make deployment repeatable, we need to make a program’s context repeatable.
-That’s where Docker comes in.
+That’s where Docker and Kubernetes comes in.

 Docker essentially allows you to specify a “source code” for a program’s context that can then be “compiled” to an image and run as a container.
 This means that once we have tested an image we can have high confidence that it will perform equally well in every environment it is deployed to.